 Employers need to remember that they still have an obligation to ensure workplace health and safety standards are upheld, even if the workplace is someone’s home.
 That’s why it’s important to conduct Working from Home Assessments.

 Do employers have fewer WHS obligations when an employee works from home?

-No. In fact, the obligations of the employer to uphold health and safety standards are no less than they would be if the employee was working from the organisation’s premises.
+No. In fact, the employer’s obligations to uphold health and safety standards are no less than they would be if the employee was working from the organisation’s premises.

 What sort of WHS risks or hazards can an employee be exposed to in their own home?

-The WHS risks or hazards that are typically present in a workplace can also be present in an employee’s home.
+The WHS risks or hazards typically present in a workplace can also be present in an employee’s home.
 These risks may be physical or psychological.
 Physical risks include:

 - Slipping, tripping or falling

 - Risks posed by working with electrical items